Kore-Development/wolframalpha/README.md

-# Please go to the gh-pages branch
+# Please go to the gh-pages or windows branch